Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 Arthritis or bone and joint injury (especially in older dogs) might cause a dog to lick obsessively.
 The target joint might hurt and the licking behavior might be an indication of deep pain or systemic pain.
 The behavior can be both a distraction or an attempt to mend the wound.
 If you have an older dog and they seem to be generally painful (do not enjoy being touched or being picked up or yelp when handled too abruptly), set up an appointment with your vet to consider some medications that they can be put on to ease the pain.

 Talk to your vet about what is triggering your pet’s discomfort.
 Your vet might order an allergy test or put your dog on an elimination diet to figure out if the allergy is environmental or food-related.
 It might be necessary to stop feeding your dog food scraps and instead put them on higher-quality hypoallergenic foods.
-Skin allergies are often triggered by dietary issues, and present alongside itching, irritation, dry, flaky skin, and vomiting and diarrhea in more extreme cases.
-Your dog will feel the need to self-maim and chew and lick paws and any part of the body that is accessible due to their discomfort, so see your vet sooner than not or else the situation will not get better and your dog will suffer.
+Skin allergies are often triggered by dietary issues and are present alongside itching, irritation, dry, flaky skin, and vomiting and diarrhea in more extreme cases.
+Your dog will feel the need to self-maim and chew and lick paws and any part of the body that is accessible due to their discomfort, so see your vet sooner rather than later.
+It's likely the situation will not get better and your dog will suffer.

 If you suspect that your dog’s allergy is environmental, stop using harsh chemicals or fragrances (including detergent) on them—this means you will want to use hypoallergenic soap for bathing and not spray harsh scents or use synthetic fabric softener in your laundry if your dog sleeps on bedding.
 You will also want to clean your home more (to vacuum up dust mites).
 Consider investing in a nice HEPA air filter to purify your household air.